zcattacz/alasql_wiki/People.md

-# What people say about AlaSQL
+# What are other people saying about AlaSQL

-Languages listed in alphabet order.
+_Languages listed in alphabet order:_

 ### In English: